 5 Overloading

 Introduction

 This chapter will introduce the reader to the concept of method overloading

 Objectives

-By the end of this chapter you will be able to...
+By the end of this chapter you will be able to....

-- Understand the concept of 'overloading' - Appreciate the flexibility offered by overloading methods - Identify overloaded methods in the online API documentation

-This chapter consists of the following three sections:-

-- 1) Overloading

-- 2) Overloading To Aid Flexibility

-- 3) Summary
+- · Understand the concept of 'overloading' - Appreciate the flexibility offered by overloading methods - Identify overloaded methods in the online API documentation This chapter consists of the following three sections:- - 1) Overloading - 2) Overloading To Aid Flexibility - 3) Summary 5.1 Overloading Historically in computer programs method names were required to be unique.

-Brain power

-By 2020, wind could provide one-tenth of our planet's electricity needs.
-Already today, SKF's innovative know-how is crucial to running a large proportion of the world's wind turbines.

-Up to 25 % of the generating costs relate to maintenance.
-These can be reduced dramatically thanks to our systems for on-line condition monitoring and automatic lubrication.
-We help make it more economical to create cleaner, cheaper energy out of thin air.

-By sharing our experience, expertise, and creativity, industries can boost performance beyond expectations.
-Therefore we need the best employees who can neet this challenge!

-The Power of Knowledge Engineering

-Plug into The Power of Knowledge Engineering.
-Visit us at www.skf.com/knowledge

-5.1 Overloading

-Historically in computer programs method names were required to be unique.
 Thus the compiler could identify which method was being invoked just by looking at its name.
 However several methods were often required to perform very similar functionality for example a method could add two integer numbers together and another method may be required to add two floating point numbers.
-If you have to give these two methods unique names which one would you call 'add()'?
+If you have to give these two methods unique names which one would you call 'Add()'?
 In order to give each method a unique name the names would need to be longer and more specific.
-We could therefore call one method addInt() and the other addFloat() but this could lead to a proliferation of names each one describing different methods that are essentially performing the same operation ie. adding two numbers.

-To overcome this problem in Java you are not required to give each method a unique name - thus both of the methods above could be called add().
-However if method names are not unique the Java Runtime Environment (JRE) must have some other way of deciding which method to invoke at run time. ie. when a call is made to add(number1, number2) the machine must decide which of the two methods to use.
+We could therefore call one method AddInt() and the other AddFloat() but this could lead to a proliferation of names each one describing different methods that are essentially performing the same operation i.e. adding two numbers.
+To overcome this problem in C# you are not required to give each method a unique name - thus both of the methods above could be called Add().
+However if method names are not unique the C# must have some other way of deciding which method to invoke at run time. i.e. when a call is made to Add(number1, number2) the machine must decide which of the two methods to use.
 It does this by looking at the parameter list.

-While the two methods may have the same name they can still be distinguished by looking at the parameter list.:- add(int number1, int number2) add(float number1, float number2)

-This is resolved at run time by the JRE. i.e. at run time the JRE looks at the method call and the actual parameters being passed.
+While the two methods may have the same name they can still be distinguished by looking at the parameter list. :- Add(int number1, int number2) Add(float number1, float number2) This is resolved at run time by looking at the method call and the actual parameters being passed.
 If two integers are being passed then the first method is invoked.
 However if two floating point numbers are passed then the second method is used.
 Overloading refers to the fact that several methods may share the same name.
 As method names are no longer uniquely identify the method then the name is 'overloaded'.

-5.2 Overloading To Aid Flexibility

-Having several methods that essentially perform the same operation, but which take different parameter lists, can lead to enhanced flexibility and robustness in a system.
+5.2 Overloading To Aid Flexibility Having several methods that essentially perform the same operation, but which take different parameter lists, can lead to enhanced flexibility and robustness in a system.
 Imagine a University student management system.
 A method would probably be required to enrol, or register, a new student.
-Such a method could have the following signature...

-enrollStudent(String pName, String pAddress, String pCoursecode)

-However if a student had just arrived in the city and had not yet sorted out where they were living would the University want to refuse to enrol the student?
+Such a method could have the following signature ...
+EnrollStudent(String name, String address, String coursecode) However if a student had just arrived in the city and had not yet sorted out where they were living would the University want to refuse to enrol the student?
 They could do so but would it not be better to allow such a student to enrol (and set the address to 'unkown')?

-To allow this the method enrollStudent() could be overloaded and an alternative method provided as... enrollStudent(String pName, String pCoursecode)

-At run time the JRE could determine which method to invoke depending upon the parameter list provided.
-Thus given a call to enrollStudent("Fred", "123 Abbey Gardens", "G700")
+Download free eBooks at bookboon.com To allow this the method EnrollStudent() could be overloaded and an alternative method provided as...
+EnrollStudent(String name, String coursecode) At run time the method invoked will depend upon the parameter list provided.
+Thus given a call to EnrollStudent("Fred", "123 Abbey Gardens", "G700") the first method would be used.

-the JRE would use the first method.